mebusy/notes/dev_notes/AI_CS188_CPS.md

  		- 选择这个值，产生的约束最少
  	- I.e., the one that rules out the fewest values in the remaining variables
 	- Note that it may take some computation to determine this!
 (E.g., rerunning filtering)
+ - To choose which value is the least-constraining value, enforce arc consistency for each value (on a scratch piece of paper).
+    - For each value, count the total number of values remaining over all variables.
  - Why least rather than most?
 	- Combining these ordering ideas makes 1000 queens feasible